Is Los Angeles Tap Water Safe to Drink? 2021 Water Quality Guide

 At the end of the day, it's obviously up to you if you want to drink the tap water.
 Will LA tap water kill you on the spot?
 No, of course not.
 Should you let yourself become a dried up dehydrated mess because you have nothing but tap water to drink?
 Again, no. Most of Los Angeles water is legally okay.
 Filtered water is excellent.

-Los Angeles Water Quality & Safety
+Los Angeles Water Quality and Safety

 With more than 60,000 chemicals used in the USA, a lot of them might make their way into LA drinking water entirely unregulated.
 They may not be on a unacceptable contaminant lists as there aren't any standards set for them.
 Previous tests show elevated rates of trihalomethanes and haloacetic acids which are byproducts of the chlorine disinfection of regular water.
 These byproducts have the capacity to drastically affect an individual's health.